hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 - Class imbalance was resolved by [1st place (retrieval)][glret2020_1st_place] using a weighted cross-entropy on top of ArcFace.
 [5th place (retrieval)][glret2020_5th_place] proposed another approach, using Focal Loss with Label Smoothing on top of ArcFace.
 - It seems like, without sophisticated post-processing, vanilla [ArcFace](#arcface) alone was not enough to achieve high leaderboard standing.
 Top teams in Recognition track (i.e. [2nd place][glrec2020_2nd_place] and [7th place][glrec2020_7th_place]) additionally relied local feature matching with [SuperPoint][superpoint] + [SuperGlue][superglue], which is a State-of-the-Art combo in feature matching.
+- Funny, but everyone tried Dynamic AdaCos [(Zhang et al. 2019)][adacos_paper] because the results in the published paper were extremely promising.
+But nobody managed to make that work.

 It seems to me that after this competition, the list of methods above became a standard for Metric Learning competitions on Kaggle platform.